navapbc/template-infra/docs/infra/set-up-app-config.md

 ## 6. Configure the environments

 Set the `account_names_by_environment` hash to map environments to AWS accounts.
 See [set up AWS accounts](./set-up-aws-accounts.md) for more information.

-## Set up application build repository

-Once you set up the application config, you can proceed to [set up application build repository](./set-up-app-build-repository.md)